jakuboskera/tkgi-kubectx/README.md

 ## How to use a `tkgi-kubectx`

 Usage `tkgi-kubectx` is really almost the same as original `kubectx`.
-Hovewer if you create `~/.kube/tkgi-kubectx/config.yaml` and `~/.kube/tkgi-kubectx/credentials.yaml`, `tkgi-kubectx` will start using login feature automatically.
+Hovewer if you create files `~/.kube/tkgi-kubectx/config.yaml` and `~/.kube/tkgi-kubectx/credentials.yaml`, `tkgi-kubectx` will start using login feature automatically.

 ### Prerequisities